Liverpool stunned by 70-yard strike by goalkeeper as Lewes end season with win in front of record crowd

 But the hosts bounced back, finally taking advantage of a corner as Timms nodded in the equaliser.

-Then the home keeper turned match winner, her second-half goal kick sailing over the head of Liverpool keeper Charlotte Clarke and into the corner to finish an incredible afternoon – and season – for Lewes.
+Then the home keeper turned match winner, her second-half goal kick sailing over the head of Liverpool keeper Charlotte Clarke and into the corner (as seen in the video, taken by Simon Griffiths, embedded above) to finish an incredible afternoon – and season – for Lewes.

 To follow the action and sign up for The FA Player’s live Barclays FA Women’s Super League coverage visit womenscompetitions.thefa.com